-We hear this question all the time: Should I own my rental property personally or through a corporation?
+We hear this question all the time: Should I own my residential rental property personally or through a corporation?

 The answer isn’t always straightforward, and it isn’t just about tax rates.
 It comes down to how rental income is classified, how it’s taxed and how that fits into your broader strategy.

-Rental income may be considered active business income if:
+In rare circumstances, rental income may be considered active business income if:

 Why this matters:

+We will assume we're only discussing the rental of a residential property — not commercial.
 If you own a rental property personally, you’re taxed on the net income:

 Your rental revenue minus expenses.